tim-kos/node-retry/Readme.md

 Of course you can also configure the factors that go into the exponential backoff.
-See the API documentation below for all available settings.
+See the API documentation below for all available settings. currentAttempt is an int representing the number of attempts so far.

 ``` javascript
 var operation = retry.operation({